Dstspe/firstcrawler-for-images/README.md

 # firstcrawler-for-images
-The first programme I wrote for downloading images
+The first programme I wrote for downloading images.
+Just for memory.